liesnikov/extensible-elaborator/paper/main.md

 # Limitations # {#sec:limitations}

 While our design offers a lot of flexibility, it does not solve every problem.
-In this section, we describe a few examples of extensions that do not quite fit in this framework and general limitations.
+In this section, we describe a few examples of extensions that do not quite fit in this framework as well as more general limitations.

 ## Handling of meta-variables outside of definition sites ##

-After we elaborate a definition there can still be unsolved metavariables in it.
+After we elaborate a definition, there can still be unsolved metavariables in it.
 This presents us with a design choice.
-The first option is to freeze the metavariables and instantiate them per-use site, essentially allowing for an expression to have multiple types.
+The first option is to generalize the definition over the metavariables and instantiate them per-use site, essentially considering the metavariables as additional (implicit) arguments to the definition.
 The second option is to leave them up to be solved later, which might make elaboration less predictable since now the use sites can influence whether a particular definition type-checks.
-The third option is to report them as an error and exit immediately.
+The third option is to freeze the metavariables by considering them to be postulates, and report them as an error at the end of type checking.

 In particular, the second option allows us to incorporate more involved inference algorithms into the system.
 For example, if we were to implement an erasure inference algorithm as described by @tejiscakDependentlyTypedCalculus2020, we would have to create metavariable annotations (described as "evars" in the paper) that can be instantiated beyond the definition site.
-The downside is that the definitions can change depending on their use and type-checking has to be done effectively for the whole program and not per-definition.
+The downside is that the meaning of a definition can then change depending on where they are used, making the outcome of elaboration depend on the file as a whole rather than the definition itself.

 ## The language is only as extensible, as the syntax traversal is ##

 Extensibility via constraints allows for a flexible user-specified control flow as soon as we step into the constraints world.
-But the control flow of the syntax traversal for the basic language elaborator is fixed by the basic language.
+However, not all features can be supported purely by adding constraints and solvers.
 For example, consider the following simplified lambda-function type-checking function[^agda-lambda-tc-source] from Agda:

 ``` haskell